 Thousands of teachers in K-12 schools, university professors, and a growing number of Democrats in Congress are singing socialism’s praises, along with such half-baked Marxist ideas as Critical Race Theory and the 1619 Project, both of which a majority of historians have refuted and nullified as racist gibberish. #DefundCRT

-Yet the socialist beat goes on, pushed by Black Lives Matter, Antifa, and other felonious, semi-terrorist organizations.
+Yet the socialist beat goes on, pushed by some members of Congress, Black Lives Matter, Antifa, and other felonious, semi-terrorist organizations.

 In my post today, I am not going to argue against this failed system of government.
 I will let a couple of stories—one true and one perhaps apocryphal (though I have heard it is true)–help you decide for yourself if socialism is right for America.